Oceania Championships 2017 will include the following age categories;

 The information tent at all events will be able to issue replacement (white) vouchers.

-Woodhill Forest Gate Security will allow access to vehicles where their parking voucher has been lost.
+The gate marshals will allow access to vehicles where a parking voucher has been lost.
 They will record the name of the person the voucher was issued to and the vehicle registration number before allowing entry.

 Each athlete participates in the event at their own risk.
 Travel insurance is recommended.